pryv/dev-site/source/_reference-sections/admin.md

 - `401 Unauthorized`, id `invalid-credentials`: User credentials are missing or invalid.
 - `404 Not Found`, possible cases:
 	- Id `unknown-access`: The data access can't be found.
-	- Id `unknown-bookmark`: The access bookmark can't be found.
+	- Id `unknown-followed-slice`: The followed slice can't be found.